 Notification of the Award

 When notification of the award is completed and the budget is cast, the PI is responsible for the transmittal of all payroll forms on employees who will be paid on the grantor contract.
-The University Personnel Policy should be followed when hiring new employees.
+The University Personnel Policy should be followed by hiring managers when hiring new employees.

 The following post-award procedures should be followed when a proposal is funded:

-a.
-The notification of the grant award when received should be submitted to the OSRP.
+- The notification of the grant award when received should be submitted to OSRP (email@example.com).

-c.
-The completed award notification is sent to the Office of the Vice President for Business & Treasurer to assign an account number and setup the grant account.
+- The completed award notification is sent to the Office of the Vice President for Business & Treasurer to assign an account number and set up the grant account.

-f.
-Requests for budget transfers and revisions must be submitted to the OSRP for approval.
-Upon approval the request is forwarded to the Business Office where the revision is entered into the university accounting system.
+- Requests for budget transfers and revisions must be submitted to OSRP (firstname.lastname@example.org) for approval.
+Upon approval, the request is forwarded to the Accounting Office where the revision is entered into the university accounting system.

-g.
-Prior to closing a grant account, the PI should review the grant for available funds, deficit balances, accuracy of the account, and outstanding encumbrances.
-All requisitions must be submitted to the Grants Office before or by the termination date.
-If an extension of the grant beyond the ending date is needed, a written request should be submitted to the funding agency through the OSRP prior to the termination date.
+- Prior to closing a grant account, the PI should review the grant expenses, in consultation with the OSRP Director, for available funds, deficit balances, accuracy of the account, and outstanding encumbrances.
+OSRP will coordinate account close out with the Accounting Office.
+All requisitions must be submitted to email@example.com before or by the termination date.
+If an extension of the grant beyond the ending date is needed, a written request should be submitted to the funding agency through OSRP prior to the termination date.

-h.
-All requests for modifications to grants, contracts, or agreements are processed through the OSRP.
+- All requests for modifications to grants, contracts, or agreements are processed through OSRP.

-- The nature of the request (i.e., budget transfer, no cost extension, change of PI, or other) should be forwarded to the OSRP.
+- The nature of the request (i.e., budget transfer, no cost extension, change of PI, or other) should be forwarded to OSRP (firstname.lastname@example.org).

-- After review by the OSRP, if the request can be approved internally, it will be endorsed by the assistant vice president for the OSRP and forwarded to the Office of the Vice President for Business & Treasurer for execution.
+- After review by OSRP, if the request can be approved internally, it will be endorsed by OSRP and forwarded to the Office of the Vice President for Business & Treasurer for execution.

-- If sponsor approval is required, a written request to the sponsor for approval of changes to approved budgets, personnel, project timelines, or other project needs should be sent to the sponsor through the OSRP.
+- If sponsor approval is required, a written request to the sponsor for approval of changes to approved budgets, personnel, project timelines, or other project needs should be sent to the sponsor through OSRP.
 The requests should include a detailed statement of justification and a copy of a revised budget when appropriate.
-When written approval is received from the sponsor, the assistant vice president for the OSRP will endorse and forward to the Office of the Vice President for Business & Treasurer for execution.
+When written approval is received from the sponsor, OSRP will endorse and forward to the Office of the Vice President for Business & Treasurer for execution.

 i.
 Changes in Human Subjects Protocol must be approved by the Institutional Review Board for the Protection of Human Subjects from Research Risks (IRB).